If you have type 1 or 2 diabetes visit your GP or your antenatal diabetes team as soon as you suspect you may be pregnant.

 If you get morning sickness and actually throw up, be aware that this can affect your blood glucose levels, so you will need advice about how to time your insulin injections.
 So if you are getting sick, talk to your team.
 For many women, morning sickness passes after the first few weeks of pregnancy.

 If you’ve been prescribed insulin, you’ll need to give yourself this as an injection.
 You’ll be given an insulin pen.

 Labour and birth may be different from what you had imagined, but it can still be a positive experience.
 Talk to your healthcare team about what your options are.

 You may be able to use diet and exercise alone to keep your blood glucose levels within safe limits during pregnancy.

-Whatever treatment you were using to control your diabetes before you became pregnant may change.
+The treatment you were using to manage your diabetes before you became pregnant may change during pregnancy.
 If you were using tablets, you may have to start using insulin.

 If you have type 1 or 2 diabetes, managing your blood glucose levels can now be much harder in pregnancy.
 Testing is an important part of self-care.

 If you are treated with insulin in pregnancy, by the third trimester your insulin requirements are likely to be much higher than they were before.